“Who Does Your Hair 4” – Vega Darling (2020)

 About Vega Darling

-Darling art directed the film adaptation of the punk rock dystopian novel, Godspeed (2007) by legendary queercore band Tribe 8’s front-person, Lynn Breedlove.
-Darling also worked on Cary Cronenwett’s 2009 film Maggots and Men, a creative reimagining of the 1921 Kronstadt Rebellion, and the experimental film adaptation of Michelle Tea’s quintessential novel about the lesbian-punk scene of 1990’s San Francisco Mission District, Valencia (2013).
+Darling art directed the film adaptation of the punk rock dystopian novel, Godspeed (2007) by Lynn Breedlove (singer for queercore bands Tribe 8 and Homobiles).
+Darling also worked on Cary Cronenwett’s 2009 film Maggots and Men, a creative reimagining of the 1921 Kronstadt rebellion, and the experimental film adaptation of Michelle Tea’s quintessential novel about the lesbian-punk scene of 1990’s San Francisco Mission District, Valencia (2013).

-More recently, Darling provided music supervision and associate produced the POC, riot grrrl-queercore mockumentary film Vulveeta (expected release date late-Summer 2021).
-Darling is currently wrapping up production on his feature-length documentary, GRRRL: 25 Years of Riot Grrrl (expected release in early 2022).
+More recently, Darling provided music supervision and associate produced the queer BIPOC riot grrrl mockumentary film Vulveeta (expected release date Summer 2022).
+Darling is currently wrapping up production on his feature-length documentary, GRRRL: 25 Years of Riot Grrrl (expected release in early 2023).
 GRRRL is supported by SIMA Studios.

-Beyond making movies, Darling produces events.
 Darling has been a community organizer and event producer since his early teens.
 Darling uses a consumer-focused approach to curate and produce innovative events for the public.
-He has worked with Atlanta Pride as the Programs and Partnerships Manager, South Georgia Pride as the Director of Sponsorships, Atlanta Trans Day of Remembrance as the Board Secretary, Newport Beach Film Festival in community partnerships and festival programming, Mondo Homo Festival as an original festival planner and event consultant, Bay Area and other Ladyfests as an organizer and consultant, Long Beach Trans Day of Remembrance as an organizer, Gender Reel Film Festivals as the Creative Director as well as event producer for festivals in Long Beach and Oakland, TransYouth Family Allies as the scheduling coordinator (and trans educator/counselor), Philadelphia Alliance for Labor Support as a collective member and doula, and the Philadelphia Trans Wellness Conference as the Programming Chair where he designed and implemented the first-of-its-kind Trans Youth and Family conference programming.
-Darling also consults and leads workshops on various topics around serving and navigating the LGBTQ community, DIY filmmaking, documentary film techniques, and feminism in punk rock.
+He has worked with Atlanta Pride as the Programs and Partnerships Manager, South Georgia Pride as the Director of Sponsorships, Atlanta Trans Day of Remembrance as the Board Secretary, Newport Beach Film Festival in community partnerships and festival programming, Mondo Homo Festival as an original festival planner and event consultant, Bay Area and other Ladyfests as an organizer and consultant, Long Beach Trans Day of Remembrance as an organizer, Gender Reel Film Festivals as the Creative Director well as event producer for festivals in Long Beach and Oakland, TransYouth Family Allies as the scheduling coordinator and trans educator, Philadelphia Alliance for Labor Support as a collective member and birth doula, and the Philadelphia Trans Wellness Conference as the Programming Chair where he designed and implemented the first-of-its-kind Trans Youth and Family conference programming.
+Darling consults and leads workshops on various topics around serving and navigating the LGBTQ community, DIY filmmaking, documentary film techniques, and feminism in punk rock.

-Darling is an alumnus of the University of California, Irvine with a double B.A. in Psychology and Social Behavior, and Film and Media Studies.
+Darling is an M.F.A candidate in Social Documentation at the University of California, Santa Cruz, and is an alumnus of the University of California, Irvine with a double B.A. in Psychology and Social Behavior, and Film and Media Studies.
 He loves pugs and punk.
-Vega hails from the Dirty South but calls the San Francisco Bay Area home.
+Vega Darling hails from the Dirty South via the Midwest but calls the San Francisco Bay Area home.